pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/demo/Demo_Script_CMO.md

 # CMO Demo Script (10 Minutes)
-## Snowflake Intelligence Platform - Gamma Communications
+## Snowflake Intelligence Platform - Snowmobile Telco

 ---

 ## Overview

-This demo is designed for CMO and Marketing leadership at Gamma Communications, focusing on campaign performance, partner marketing, competitive intelligence, and customer satisfaction metrics.
+This demo is designed for CMO and Marketing leadership at Snowmobile Telco, focusing on campaign performance, partner marketing, competitive intelligence, and customer satisfaction metrics.

 ---